Account Receivable Dashboard

 An interactive version of this dashboard can be found at the end of this page.
 Feel free to explore it by interacting with it.
 Check out this short video to see how you can interact with it.

 This section is to provide a birds-eye-view of open invoices along with alerts when metrics cross certain thresholds.
-This section provides a summary of all the data for invoices that are still open.
 The six color-coded blocks on the top (item 1) display the total amount of open invoices that are in one of the six aging groups.
 These six colors are used throughout the dashboard to group invoices by their aging bucket.
 If the amount in any group (bucket) exceeds a certain threshold of the total balance, it is flagged by item 2.
 You may adjust the threshold using item 3.
 Item 4 shows the total and overdue balances.
 If the overdue balance exceeds a certain fraction of the total balance, it changes its background to red.
 You may adjust the threshold using item 5.

 The tree -map (item 6) shows the number of open invoices in each of the six aging buckets.
 Each block corresponds to an aging bucket, and its size is proportional to the number of invoices in the aging bucket.
 Item 7 shows the total number of open invoices and the number of overdue invoices.
 If the overdue balance exceeds a certain fraction of the total balance, item 7 changes its background to red.